mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 EtherDraw
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-NOTE:: This isn't currently working - we're waiting on a fix.
+..  note:: This isn't currently working - we're waiting on a fix.

 We'll set up Etherdraw for integration with Etherpad.